 IPC played an important role developing recommendations and advising negotiators during the Uruguay Round, which achieved substantial trade liberalization in agriculture for the first time.

-Therefore, over the past twenty years, IPC has continued to advocate for pragmatic trade and development policies in food and agriculture to meet the world’s growing needs.
-By holding seminars on agricultural trade around the world, it has sought to inform all stakeholders involved in the food and agriculture production chain about the gains that can be realized from trade liberalization.
-Today, IPC draws upon the experience and expertise of its members to analyze and explore solutions to trade issues within the World Trade Organization as well as outside the multilateral framework in order to achieve an open and equitable global food system.
+Therefore, over the past twenty-five years, IPC has continued to advocate for pragmatic trade and development policies in food and agriculture to meet the world's growing needs.
+By holding seminars on agricultural trade around the world, it has sought to inform all stakeholders involved in the food and agriculture value chain about the gains that can be realized from trade liberalization.
+Today, IPC draws upon the experience and expertise of its members to analyze and explore solutions to trade issues within the World Trade Organization (WTO) as well as outside the multilateral framework in order to achieve an open and equitable global food system.